EmbarkStudios/cargo-deny/docs/src/checks2/advisories/cfg.md

 **Required:** `no`

-Checks advisory databases for crates with security vulnerabilities, or that have been marked as Unmaintained, or which have been yanked from their source registry.
+Checks advisory databases for crates with security vulnerabilities, or that have been marked as unmaintained, or which have been yanked from their source registry.

 This section is considered when running `cargo deny check advisories`.